lex-node/governance/constitution/constitution.md

 4.31.
 During the Signaling Era, the Foundation will retain a veto on all Governance Transactions as a failsafe.
 This veto falls within their Right to Refuse as part of their duty to steward the Pocket Network.

 4.32.
-After the Signaling Era, the Foundation will still retain the right to veto (and the responsibility to sign) Governance Transactions that may involve parties who have not consented to this Constitution per ‘Informed Consent’.
-Before the Signaling Era officially ends, mechanisms must be developed that enable the Foundation to execute their custodial responsibilities in response to MAEEs, per ‘Qualified Code Deference and the Foundation's Custodial Rights & Responsibilities’.
+After the Signaling Era, the Foundation will still retain the right to veto (and the responsibility to sign) Governance Transactions that may involve parties who have not consented to this Constitution per

 ##### Transaction Batching